Gwen-Bradbury/MS4/README.md

 > Html Hint errors ( Special Characters Must Be Escaped ); The character is escaped but the linter can't tell as there's python in the line of code.

 > Cornflakes ('checkout.signals' imported but unused); This allows the Admin to see the order total, grand total and delivery cost in Admin Page.

+> Cornflakes ('aviod using null=True'); This is what the webhook handler looks for in my own form to stop it creating another order.

 ## Deployment